Grand jury charges 4 Audi managers in emissions case

 - Furloughed federal workers offered 90-day, interest-free loans by Washington Federal

 Audi is a luxury brand owned by German automaker Volkswagen.
+A VW spokesman said he could not comment about whether the men still work for the company.

-VW pleaded guilty in 2016 to criminal charges in the scandal and will pay more than $30 billion in penalties and settlement costs.
+Volkswagen pleaded guilty in 2016 to criminal charges in the scandal and will pay more than $30 billion in penalties and lawsuit settlement costs.

+The men bring to 13 the number of VW employees charged in the scandal, in which VW used software on about 600,000 vehicles to turn pollution controls on during EPA tests and turn them off while on the road.
+Two have pleaded guilty and are serving jail time, while six others, including former VW CEO Martin Winterkorn, remain in Germany.

+It’s unlikely any of the German citizens will face a U.S. judge in the case.
+Germany’s constitution forbids extradition of its citizens other than to another European Union member state or to an international court.

 .